Santharamanath/OS-Linux-commands-Shell-script/README.md

 ## OUTPUT

+File name is ./scriptest.sh File name is scriptest.sh First arg. is 1 Second arg. is 2 Third arg. is 3 Fourth arg. is The @is123The# is
+You can't use 'macro parameter character #' in math mode
+$#
+The $
+$ is 124

 ls file1
 ## OUTPUT

+file1

 echo $?
 ## OUTPUT

+0
 ./one
 bash: ./one: Permission denied

 echo $?
 ## OUTPUT

 abcd

+abcd

 echo $?
  ## OUTPUT

+1

 # mis-using string comparisons